Canon G1 X vs T6s

 Both the G1X and the T6s have been discontinued, but can regularly be found used on eBay.
 The G1X was replaced by the Canon G1X Mark II, while the T6s was followed by the Canon 77D.

-Review summary: Canon G1 X vs Canon T6s
+Review summary: Canon G1 X vs T6s

-Advantages of the Canon PowerShot G1 X:
+Arguments in favor of the Canon PowerShot G1 X:

 - More compact: Is smaller (117x81mm vs 132x101mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in January 2012).

-Reasons to prefer the Canon EOS Rebel T6s:
+Advantages of the Canon EOS Rebel T6s: